rki-mf1/clean/README.md

 ## Results

-Running the pipeline will create a directory called `results/` in the current directory with some or all of the following directories and files (plus additional failes for indices, ...):
+Running the pipeline will create a directory called `results/` (can be changed via `--output`) in the current directory with some or all of the following directories and files (plus additional files for indices, ...):

 ```text
 results/